What is ad quality score?

 I believe you already are aware a successful ad campaign has three strategies/processes.
-The first being the ad creation process, invites your leads by engaging with them, and lastly giving an offer they cannot turn down.
-If your processes meet these criteria, you will be able to create a high performing ad that generates leads without breaking the bank.
+The first being the ad creation process, the second invites your leads by engaging with them, and lastly giving an offer they cannot turn down.
+If your processes meet these criterion, you will be able to improve ad quality without breaking the bank.

 1. Let your Ad and content speak in unison